 7. Kodak UV Filter

-8. Neewer UV Filter
+8. Neewer MRC UV Filter

 9. Tiffen UV Filter

-Normally, it wouldn’t even cross our minds to recommend an AmazonBasics lens filter, but in reality, this filter is surprisingly good for the price.
-This filter doesn’t feature any of the fancy multi-coatings of the more expensive versions.
-Nor does it have the same UV reduction capabilities.
-But the filter doesn’t reduce image quality and provides no artificial coloration.
+Normally, I wouldn’t consider recommending an Amazon Basics UV Filter, but this one is surprisingly good for the price.
+It doesn’t feature any of the fancy multicoatings like the more expensive filters on this list, nor does it have the same UV-reduction capabilities.
+But the filter doesn’t damage image quality and produces no artificial coloration.

-More than anything, the AmazonBasics model is a worthwhile front element protector, which provides basic, unadulterated UV protection.
-For those on a very limited budget, this filter is a very good option for protecting the front of a lens.
+More than anything, the Amazon Basics model is a worthwhile front-element protector.
+For those on a very limited budget, this filter is a great way to protect the front of your lenses.

-What To Look For In a UV Filter
+What to Look for in a UV Filter

-As an Amazon Associate we earn from qualifying purchases.
-Certain content that appears on PhotoWorkout.com comes from Amazon.
-This content is provided ‘as is’ and is subject to change or removal at any time.
+As an Amazon Associate, we earn from qualifying purchases.
+Certain content was provided "as is" from Amazon daily and is subject to change or removal at any time.